aneldev/dynadux/doc/Reducers.md

 This function is assigned for action in the `createStore` configuration.

-The function is called with and object (we call it API in this text) that has few properties, including the current state of the store.
+The function is called with and object (here, we call it API) that has a few properties, including the current state of the store.
 This API is explained later in this text.

 The reducer would return
 - the partial state of the store
 - the whole state of the store
-- nothing if is not going to change the store
+- nothing if it is not going to change the store

 A reducer might call other reducers to update parts of the state.

-Reducers would change the state when they are called.
+Reducers would change the state when they are called to.

 Reducers cannot be added at a later time.
-This makes our store always pure and predictable from the starting point.
+This always makes our store pure and predictable from the very starting point.
 You can define unlimited reducers/actions.

 An action is not really dispatched to all reducers and this helps to avoid making monolithic reducers.